BillsJ/achilles/README.md

 npm install achilles --save
 ```

-Works serverside and with browserify.
+N.B.: Works server-side and client-side (with browserify)

 ### Why yet another framework?
 Why yet another framework?
 Achilles was born from the need to: